ACCA vs CA: Which is Better & Tough? – 7 Differences to Know (Salary, Scope)

 So, these are the differences between the ACCA and CA courses.
 Students who want to work in India should go for the CA course.
 However, if you want to work abroad, then we can advise students to take the ACCA course.

 Students can also do both CA and ACCA courses.
 Here, the better option will be to become a CA first.
 After completing the CA, you only have to give 5 papers instead of 14 papers.

 Frequently Asked Questions

-Q1.
-Which is the toughest course CA or ACCA?
+Q 1.
+Which course is tough CA or ACCA?

-Ans: In comparison with ACCA, CA is the toughest course.
+Ans: In comparison with ACCA, CA is a tough course.